 The restoration of the stable included seismic retrofitting and stability work; installation of new concrete flooring; repair and restoration of existing clay tile flooring; repair and restoration of interior and exterior walls, windows and doors; repair of worn wood features of the bunkhouse and animal pens; restoration of the porches on the north and south side of the stable; installation of interior lighting and security system; drainage improvements; and replacement of the 40 year old wood shingle roof.

-The stable and bunkhouse areas are expected to be used for public and private events and will include interpretive displays.
-Additionally, the historic corrals and bull pen post and plank fencing previously located between the stable and chicken coop will be reconstructed.
-The project will require installation of drought tolerant landscaping and irrigation in selected areas around the stable, as needed for storm water management.
+The stable and bunkhouse areas will now be used for public and private events, and include interpretive displays.
+Additionally, a representative portion of the historic corrals, bull pen post and plank fencing previously located between the stable and chicken coop was reconstructed.
+Drought tolerant landscaping and new irrigation in selected areas around the stable was installed as needed for storm water management.